 8. According to gig economy statistics for 2019, women make up merely 24% of the global gig market workforce.

-Additionally, according to the World Bank Data from 2019, women make up just 39% of the total global workforce in general.
+Additionally, according to the World Bank data from 2019, women make up just 39% of the total global workforce in general.
+On the other hand, pink tax facts are far from favourable.

 9. Translation services are in the lead with a 50% market share when it comes to female gig workers.